bc913/cpp_notes/notes/Concurrency.md

 - Update the memory layout for the internal representation.
 - Update the size invariants.

 Whether it is single or multi-threaded environment, satisfying back the invariants requires multiple steps.
 However, in a multi-threaded environment, if one of the threads is removing an element from the container while another thread is iterating through the container for reading purposes, the invariant is broken at the time of the reading data for the second thread.
-This is `race condition` is dangerous and not easy to identify.
+This `race condition` is dangerous and not easy to identify.

 To avoid this type of race conditions:
 - Using mutexes